 The mission of Rock Steady Boxing is to empower people with Parkinson’s disease to fight back.

-Parkinson’s disease is a degenerative movement disorder which can cause deterioration of motor skills, balance, speech and sensory function.
+Parkinson’s disease is a degenerative movement disorder that can cause deterioration of motor skills, balance, speech, and sensory function.

 The Parkinson’s Disease Foundation estimates there are more than 1 million people in the United States diagnosed with Parkinson’s disease, and more than 60,000 people are diagnosed each year.
 Rock Steady Boxing is the first gym in the country dedicated to the fight against Parkinson’s.

 In our gym, exercises are largely adapted from boxing drills.
 Boxers condition for optimal agility, speed, muscular endurance, accuracy, hand-eye coordination, footwork, and overall strength to defend against and overcome opponents.
 At RSB, Parkinson’s disease is the opponent.
 Exercises vary in purpose and form but share one common trait: they are rigorous and intended to extend the perceived capabilities of the participant.